openturns/openturns/python/doc/theory/meta_modeling/chaos_basis.rst

 dealing with independent random variables, each basis element may be recast as in :eq:`3.010six`.
 Computing :math:`\psi_{\idx}(\vect{z})` can be expensive.
-This is the reason why we present below other methods for specific types of input random vectors.
+This is the reason why we now present other methods for specific types of input random vectors.

 If :math:`\vect{X}` has an elliptical copula instead of an independent